How to Reset the Kill Switch on a Boat?

 What is a Kill Switch?

-One end of the cord or plastic wire connects to your boat’s dashboard or to the kill switch in the engine.
+One end of the cord or plastic wire connects to your boat’s dashboard or the kill switch in the engine.
 You can attach the other end to the helmsperson’s life vest.

 How Does a Kill Switch Work?